 The major one that the regulator has been monitoring exploits two major airline brands.
 The scammers contact potential victims by phone asking them to claim travel credits that they’ve won as a reward for recent travel.
 They then advise the victim that they need to reveal credit card details and personal information to claim the reward.

 “It’s a classic identity fraud,” says Delia.
 There are no travel credits, “What in fact happens is that money goes out of your wallet … we’ve had a huge number of complaints on that scam.”

 The ACCC also recommend that consumers take extra steps when dealing with charities soliciting money at this time of year.
 “If you want to give money to charity, do a Google search and get their proper website or go to the Australian Charities and Not-for-profits Commission.
 They have links to all registered charities,” says Delia.

-She said that the season may also lead to a rise in scams exploiting major bank brands.
-In this case, scammers may call victims claiming that they need to rectify unauthorised transactions on their account in an attempt to commit identity fraud.
+She said that the season might also lead to a rise in scams exploiting major bank brands.
+In this case, scammers may call victims claiming that they need to rectify unauthorized transactions on their account in an attempt to commit identity fraud.
 “If you get one of those calls, hang up and contact your bank through their official numbers,” she advised.

 Steve Hui, an expert in redeeming flight points, and CEO of iFLYflat says, “Amex actually has travel credits linked to some of their credit cards, but you need to redeem these online.
 They certainly don’t call you.”

 Steve further adds, “Definitely don’t deposit any money into someone’s bank account, because those funds cannot be reversed.
 At least if you do make the error with giving out credit card details, you can dispute the transaction.”